Yukihirokinjo/Edu/Bash_training.md

 ```bash
 ln -s /full/path/to/binary/file(s)  ~/bin
 ```
-The first command makes a copy of the binary file at ~/bin directory, while second one makes "symbolic link" (like a shortcut file in Windows) at ~/bin directory.
-Note that "ln -s" command requires absolute(full) path information.
+The first command makes a copy of the binary file at `~/bin` directory, while second one makes "symbolic link" (like a shortcut file in Windows) at `~/bin` directory.
+Note that `ln -s` command requires absolute path.

 --------------------------------------------------------------------------------
-## Chapter 4: file archive and compression
+## Chapter 4: Decompression and compression of files

 In Linux and MacOS(sometime referred to as UNIX) There are several commands for compressing or deconpressing files.
-This time, we used ".zip" and ".tgz"(equivalent with ".tar.gz").
+This time, we used `.zip` and `.tgz`(equivalent with `.tar.gz`).

-For example, decompress(extract) a .zip file
+For example, decompress(extract) a `.zip` file
 ```bash
 unzip xxx.zip
 ```
-or decompress a .gzip file
+or decompress a `.gzip` file
 ```bash
 gunzip xxx.gzip
 ```
-or decompress a .tar.gz file
+or decompress a `.tar.gz` file
 ```bash
 tar -zxvf xxx.tar.gz
 ```